 What Does it Mean to be a Direct Patient Care Practice?

-There are no hidden fees or surprise bills months later.
+There are no co-pays, insurance cards, hidden fees, or surprise bills months later.
 You pay for exactly the care that you receive on the day that you receive it, and you know what the cost will be prior to treatment.
 This is not a membership club or a concierge service.
-You do not need to be “accepted” into our practice.
 You receive individualized care when you need it on your terms.

 Many of our patients may be relieved, as they have high-deductible insurance, and a direct pay arrangement is more cost-effective for them.
 It also means that patients can choose what’s most important to them and take as little or as much time as they need.
-It means that billing is primarily by time, and minor procedures during that visit (liquid nitrogen, shave and punch biopsies, electrodesiccation) will be less costly add-ons to the time factor (for example, $20 for cryotherapy, destruction, or shave excision as opposed to $160-230 billed by insurance).
+Billing is based primarily by time, and minor procedures during that visit (liquid nitrogen, shave and punch biopsies, electrodesiccation) will be less-costly add-ons to the time factor (for example, $50 for cryotherapy, destruction, or shave excision as opposed to $160-330 billed by insurance).

 How Does a Direct Care Model Work?

-Patients having private insurance will pay Perfect Skin Dermatology directly for care at the time of service.
+Patients pay Perfect Skin Dermatology directly for care at the time of service.
 Health spending and flex spending accounts are both accepted forms of payment for dermatologic services.
-For those patients that wish to submit their charges to their private insurance for reimbursement, upon request, we provide an itemized and coded form and an out-of-network-healthcare reimbursement form for a fee ($5).
+For those patients that wish to submit their charges to private insurance for reimbursement, upon request, we provide an itemized and coded form and an out-of-network-healthcare reimbursement form for a fee ($5).
 Not all insurance plans allow for reimbursement.
 Please check with your individual plan regarding the rules that regulate these payments.

 All new and existing patients will need to sign a private contract prior to receiving medical services at Perfect Skin Dermatology.
-For those patients with Medicaid, Medicare, or Tricare, you will not be reimbursed by your governmental insurance, nor by any supplemental insurance for any services rendered by Dr. Schroeder.
+Please be aware that Medicaid, Medicare, and Tricare do not reimburse patients for services, nor for any supplemental insurance for any services rendered by Dr. Schroeder.
 Your insurance WILL, however, be in effect for any labs, pathology services, medications, or imaging studies ordered through our office.

 Scheduling and Pricing

 All medical, surgical, and cosmetic office visits must be paid at the time of service.
-Your office visit fee will be charged at the time of your appointment
+Your office visit fee will be charged at the end of your appointment.

-New cosmetic patients require a 30-minute consultation.
+New cosmetic patients require a 30-minute consultation ($300 with 50% cost toward a procedure if booked within 30 days).
 If time-allowing, procedures may be performed the same day.
 Please be sure to let us know that you would like a same-day procedure, so that we may allow enough time during your visit.

 Longer appointments (cosmetic and surgical procedures) may require a deposit to reserve the appointment time.
 If this is the case, you will be notified at the time of booking.